-Nurse Practitioner Training Programme - Nurse Practitioner Practicum Year The final practicum year is part of the Nurse Practitioner Training Programme.
+All students are required to contact the Nurse Practitioner pathway coordinator prior to enrolment into the MNurs for course advice.
+Nurse Practitioner Training Programme - Nurse Practitioner practicum year The final practicum year is part of the Nurse Practitioner Training Programme.
 This is an application-based programme, and details are available at: nurseworkforce.blogs.auckland.ac.nz/nptp/ Academically, the practicum year consists of two courses, NURSING 743 and NURSING 740.
-Nurse Practitioner Training Programme Practicum Year NURSING 743 (30 points)

-NURSING 743 and NURSING 740 are designed to refine advanced clinical decision-making skills for nurses preparing for the Nurse Practitioner scope of practice.
-Nurse Practitioners provide primary and specialty care and need expertise in clinical decision-making.
-Nurse Practitioners utilise advanced assessment skills along with disease management models to develop evidence-based clinical decisions needed for prescribing pharmacologic and non-pharmacologic treatment plans.
-It may be possible to include one or both courses within your taught master's.
-However, if you complete your master's programme before you are admitted to the Nurse Practitioner Training Programme, it is possible to complete these final courses as part of another qualification, such as a second PGCert (criteria applies), for example.
+Nurse Practitioner Training Programme practicum year NURSING 743 (30 points) NURSING 740 Level 9 (30 points) NURSING 743 and NURSING 740 are designed to refine advanced clinical decision-making skills for nurses preparing for the Nurse Practitioner Scope of Practice.
+Nurse practitioners provide primary and specialty care and need expertise in clinical decision-making.
+Nurse practitioners utilise advanced assessment skills along with disease management models to develop evidence-based clinical decisions needed for prescribing pharmacologic and non-pharmacologic treatment plans.
+It may be possible to include one or both courses within your taught masters.
+However, if you complete your masters programme before you are admitted to the Nurse Practitioner Training Programme, it is possible to complete these final courses as part of another qualification, such as a second PGCert (criteria applies), for example.
 If this situation is relevant to you, please contact the School of Nursing.
-Eligibility for the Nurse Practitioner Practicum Year - Have completed a minimum of three years of full-time practice within the last five years, with at least one of the three years in full-time practice (0.8 FTE or higher) in Aotearoa-New Zealand.
-This experience should be in the area of practice that the Nurse Practitioner will be practising once registered. - A solid foundation of clinical skills and knowledge is required to be able to practice at an advanced level. - Have identified a clinical supervisor (senior Nurse Practitioner or senior doctor) who is willing to mentor the attainment of the advanced skills and competencies required for Nurse Practitioner practice. - Written agreement from your employer must be provided with the application to confirm a minimum of 500 hours of supernumerary clinical release time, clinical supervisor availability, and release to attend university study days.
-Contact postgradnursing@auckland.ac.nz Ask to connect with the Nurse Practitioner Pathway Academic Advisor.
+Eligibility for the Nurse Practitioner practicum year - Have completed a minimum of three years of full-time practice within the last five years, with at least one of the three years in full-time practice (0.8 FTE or higher) in Aotearoa, New Zealand.
+This experience should be in the area of practice that the nurse practitioner will be practising once registered. - A solid foundation of clinical skills and knowledge is required to be able to practice at an advanced level. - Have identified a clinical supervisor (senior nurse practitioner or senior doctor) who is willing to mentor the attainment of the advanced skills and competencies required for Nurse Practitioner practice. - Written agreement from your employer must be provided with the application to confirm a minimum of 500 hours of additional clinical release time, clinical supervisor availability, and release to attend university study days. - The (NURSING 773 [or equivalent] and NURSING 785 prerequisite courses must have been completed within the last ten years before entering the practicum year.
+Contact postgradnursing@auckland.ac.nz Ask to connect with the Nurse Practitioner pathway academic adviser.
+How to apply

-How to apply This guide will help you to complete the online Application for Admission to Waipapa Taumata Rau | The University of Auckland.
+This guide will help you to complete the online 'Application for Admission' to Waipapa Taumata Rau, University of Auckland.
 To begin your application, please visit: applytostudy.auckland.ac.nz Note: You MUST provide your official academic transcripts for all prior study to complete your application.
 You will also need to know your nursing registration number for the application.
 If you have not studied with us before, click 'Register for a new account'.
 Once you enter the required information and click on 'Register', the system will send you an email which will show as onelogon@auckland.ac.nz.
 Please check your inbox (or junk mail) and validate your email address by selecting the 'Complete your Registration' button.
 If you have registered with the University of Auckland before, please use your Student ID or email address and password to log in.
 If you do not remember your login details please phone 0800 61 62 63 for help to reset it or email onelogon@auckland.ac.nz Once your registration is complete, please sign in and begin your new application.
 If you have any questions or issues when completing the online application please email postgradnursing@auckland.ac.nz